toddaustin07/MQTTDevices/README.md

 * **Publish Topic**: If publish state changes is enabled, then provide here the MQTT topic to publish the state change to
 * **Publish QoS**: Select 0, 1, or 2 for the MQTT Quality of Service (QoS) level to use when publishing the state change

-The last three options listed above (Publish-related) are available only for switch, button, alarm, and dimmer.
+The last three options listed above (Publish-related) are available only for switch, button, alarm, dimmer, energy, numeric.

 Once the device is successfully subscribed to the broker, the status field on the device Controls screen will show 'Subscribed' and the list shown in the master device will be updated with the topic.